 Clarification of when those terms refer to Publication requests (and their consequences) and when they refer to Disclosure requests (and their consequences).
 The WG further recommends that accredited providers expressly include a provision in their terms of service explaining the meaning and consequences of Publication.

 The specific grounds upon which a customer’s details may be Disclosed or Published or service suspended or terminated, including Publication in the event of a customer’s initiation of a transfer of the underlying domain name.
-In making this recommendation, the WG noted the changes to be introduced to the Inter Registrar Transfer Policy (“IRTP”) in 2016.
-These changes mean that disabling proxy services would result in the underlying customer becoming the registrant of record, as Section C.1.2 of the IRTP requires a registrar to impose a 60-day inter-registrar transfer lock following a Change of Registrant.
+In making this recommendation, the WG noted the changes to be introduced to the Inter Registrar Transfer Policy (“IRTP”) in 2016, where following a Change of Registrant, a registrar is required to impose a 60-day inter-registrar transfer lock.

 Clarification as to whether or not a customer: (1) will be notified when a provider receives a Publication or Disclosure request from a third party; and (2) may opt to cancel its domain registration prior to and in lieu of Publication or Disclosure.
 However, accredited P/P service providers that offer this option should nevertheless expressly prohibit cancellation of a domain name that is the subject of a UDRP proceeding.